nutechsoftware/AlarmDecoder-IoT/README.md

       - ```ad2source COM 4:36```
     - Network shared AD2* device over ser2sock
       - ```ad2source SOCK 192.168.0.121:10000```
   - Configure the AlarmDecoder firmware settings for the the attached alarm system.
 For Ademco mode a free keypad address needs to be assigned to each partition to control.
-DSC mode is ZeroConf and only requires the partition # from 1-8.
+DSC mode is ZeroConf and only requires the mode 'D' and the partition # from 1-8.
-    - ```ad2config mode=A&address=18```
+    - Typical Ademco Vista setting: ```ad2config mode=A&address=18```
+    - Typical DSC Power Series setting: ```ad2config mode=D&address=1```
   - Configure the default partition address and optional zones in partition 1.
     - ```partition 1 18 2,3,4,5```
   - Define any additional partitions and optional zones.